Problems with Tar and Gravel Commercial Roofs

 Added Weight to Structure

 Tar and gravel roofs add substantially more weight to the building structure.
-After you add the layers of tar, supporting fabrics, and the top layer of gravel, your roof can be an extra 5 – 10 lbs. per square in heavier than before.
+After you add the layers of tar, supporting fabrics, and the top layer of gravel, your roof can be an extra 5 – 10 lbs. per square heavier than before.

 This added weight can strain your roof, underlying substrate, and facility as a whole.